gavinkendall/autoscreen/README.md

 -applicationFocus="x"
 Sets the name of the application (or process) which will be brought to the foreground during a screen capture session.

+-config="filepath"
+Sets up various paths of the application's folders and files using a specified configuration file.
+(where filepath is the path and name of the configuration file to use) For example, "-config=C:\MyAutoScreenCapture.conf" will start the application using the config file named "MyAutoScreenCapture.conf" on the C:\ drive.
 ```

 A configuration file that can be used by Auto Screen Capture should, at a minimum,